-The IASB has issued a revised Conceptual Framework which will be used in standardsetting decisions with immediate effect.
+The IASB has issued a revised Conceptual Framework which will be used in standard-setting decisions with immediate effect.
 Key changes include:

-- (a) increasing the prominence of stewardship in the objective of financial reporting. - (b) reinstating prudence as a component of neutrality. - (c) defining a reporting entity, which may be a legal entity, or a portion of an entity. - (d) revising the definitions of an asset and a liability. - removing the probability threshold for recognition and adding guidance on derecognition. - (f) adding guidance on different measurement basis; and - (g) stating that profit or loss is the primary performance indicator and that, in principle, income and expenses in other comprehensive income should be recycled where this enhances the relevance or faithful representation of the financial statements.
+(a) Increasing the prominence of stewardship in the objective of financial reporting.

+(b) Reinstating prudence as a component of neutrality.

+(c) Defining a reporting entity, which may be a legal entity, or a portion of an entity.

+(d) Revising the definitions of an asset and a liability.

+(e) Removing the probability threshold for recognition and adding guidance on derecognition.

+(f) adding guidance on different measurement basis; and

+(g) Stating that profit or loss is the primary performance indicator and that, in principle, income and expenses in other comprehensive income should be recycled where this enhances the relevance or faithful representation of the financial statements.
 No changes will be made to any of the current accounting standards.
 However, entities that rely on the Framework in determining their accounting policies for transactions, events, or conditions that are not otherwise dealt with under the accounting standards will need to apply the revised Framework from 1 July 2021.
 These entities will need to consider whether these accounting policies are still appropriate under the revised Framework.

-The above amendments did not have any material impact on the results or the financial position of the Company for the year ended 31 December 2022:

-(ii) New standards, amendments and interpretations not yet adopted by the Company:

-Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2022 reporting periods and have not been early adopted by the Company.
-These standards are not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.
+The above amendments did not have any material impact on the results or the financial position of the Company for the year ended 31 December 2022: standards. (ii) New amendments and interpretations not yet adopted by the Company: Certain new accounting standards and interpretations have been published that are not mandatory for 31 December 2022 reporting periods and have not been early adopted by the Company.
+These standards not expected to have a material impact on the entity in the current or future reporting periods and on foreseeable future transactions.

-2.0 ACCOUNTING POLICIES

-BASIS OF PREPARATION
+2.0 ACCOUNTING POLICIES BASIS OF PREPARATION